 An international thriller by Alfred Hitchcock starring Jimmy Stewart and Doris Day as a couple who get caught up with their young son in an assassination plot while on holiday in Morocco.
 It would be a true crime to give away the significance of a certain cymbals crash in a scene at London’s Royal Albert Hall during a performance of the Storm Clouds Cantata by British composer Arthur Benjamin.
 The on-camera conductor of that performance is Bernard Herrmann, who wrote the score.
 The Cantata was a carry-over from Hitchcock’s 1934 version of the movie, which was scored by Benjamin.
 Hitchcock invited Herrmann to craft his own piece for the remake; Herrmann refused, saying the original was perfect.

 Streaming on Peacock or rent on most major services.

 Oskar Werner stars as a renowned conductor attracted to a young reporter (Barbara Ferris) to whom he gives an overly candid interview, which creates plenty of dissonance at the orchestra.
 During the “interlude” in his career that follows, the conductor, who is married, becomes involved with the reporter.
 Angst ensues.
 This film is also a remake.
 There were two previous versions, both called Intermezzo, and both starring a very young Ingrid Bergman.
 (The original was in Swedish; the remake was Bergman’s Hollywood debut and co-starred Leslie Howard.
 So it is also well worth seeing.)
 For us Oskar Werner groupies, though, Interlude is a must.
 Plus, the supporting cast!
 John Cleese, Donald Sutherland, and Derek Jacobi, all at the beginning of their film careers, all in small but vivid roles.

-Available to rent on Amazon.
+Available to purchase.

 Let us know what you think of these films and if there’s anything you’d add to the film festival in the comments below.